 - Meta description, which explains what your content is about.
 This tag is crucial for encouraging your target audience to click your link when they see it in Google’s results.

 When you’re looking for ideas on living room decorations, you find an awesome picture that shows all the right colors and details.
 That’s how you see it, but it’s not how the search engine sees it.
 Google does not see images; it reads its ALT attributes.

-These are descriptions of the images at a website.
-When you see such an image after looking for “living room with crimson details,” it means that the webmaster added an ALT attribute that includes those keywords.
+These are descriptions of the images on a website.
+When you see such an image after looking for a “living room with crimson details,” it means that the webmaster added an ALT attribute that includes those keywords.